Homer Edwin Young: Ministership

 Young started as a pastor in North Carolina, despite the wishes of his father.
 Moving to South Carolina, he pastored Taylors First Baptist Church (1968–1971) and First Baptist Church Columbia (1972–1978) before moving to Second Baptist Church Houston.

 Under his leadership, Second Baptist grew from an average weekend attendance of 500 in 1978 to a membership of over 80,000 in 2019.
-Dr. Young was a pioneer of the multisite church, and in 1999, Second Baptist became one church in two locations.
+Young was a pioneer of the multisite church, and in 1999, Second Baptist became one church in two locations.
 As of the spring of 2015 when the last campus was opened, Second Baptist Church occupies six campuses in the Houston metropolitan area and, as of January 2017, has an online campus where each week's sermon is livestreamed daily.

 Young assisted in the creation and organization of Houston's relief work following Tropical Storm Allison and Hurricanes Katrina, Rita, Ike, and Harvey as well as the COVID-19 pandemic.

 Young along with Bishop James Dixon, Senior Pastor of Community of Faith Church, developed and launched Loving Kids, a joint venture ministry designed to make a difference in Houston's Acres Homes subdivision by collaboratively adopting three local Houston elementary schools "to help support children by way of mentors, tutors and teacher assistants."

+In 2024, he ended his term as leader of the church, and his son became the leader.

 Controversy

-Young has garnered some controversy by calling for progressive local politicians in Houston and Harris County to be voted out because of rising homicide rates during his sermons.
-Some have called for his churches tax exemption to be removed for the politically charged comments, but a law professor at the University of Houston Law Center said the comments were unlikely to result in such a penalty.
+Young has garnered some controversy for sermons that call for progressive local politicians in Houston and Harris County to be voted out due to rising homicide rates.
+Some have called for his church's tax exemption to be removed for the politically charged comments, but a law professor at the University of Houston Law Center said the comments were unlikely to result in such a penalty.

 Young has faced criticism both for his leadership of the Southern Baptist Convention with regard to prevention of sexual abuse in the churches and for the Second Baptist's handling of two sexual abuse claims against a contract-employed coordinator of music pageants, John Forse, in 1994 and against a former youth pastor, Chad Foster, in 2010.
 The Second Baptist church has settled two lawsuits filed by Foster's victims.